iamgauravpande/terraform-google-homelab/README.md

 Follow this link [gcp-authenticate] to use one of many methods suggested to authenticate to gcp provider.

 ## Provision Commands :

 - `terraform init` to get the plugins/modules
 - `terraform plan` to see the speculative infrastructure plan
 - `terraform apply` to apply the infrastructure build
 - `terraform destroy` to destroy the built infrastructure

+## Migrate Terraform State:

+`backend.tf` contains the configurations that will help in  migration of local state to a GCS bucket:

+*NOTE:* The GCS bucket should pre-exist before configuring these settings:

+- `bucket`: Name of the bucket to store state to.
+- `prefix`: The Folder name inside which the state object will be stored.
+- `credentials`: path/name of the service account file in json format.
+The Service Account should have storageAdmin Role.
+= `project`: The GCP project name.

+*Command to use to perform migration is :*

+`terraform init -backend-config="bucket=<bucket_name>" -migrate-state`

 ## How to Use this Module: